zevsariy/CodeOwnersScripts/README.md

 - `scripts/find_unowned_paths.py` - list tracked files that have no owner assignment (works with remote clones too).
 - `scripts/suggest_owners.py` - guess potential owners based on Git activity.
 - `scripts/run_audit.py` - run an end-to-end audit showing unused masks, uncovered files, and guardrail check results in one pass.
-- `scripts/run_ui.py` - start a lightweight local dashboard that wraps `generate_audit` and surfaces results in the browser.
+- `scripts/run_ui.py` - start a lightweight local dashboard that wraps `generate_audit` and surfaces results in the browser (see launch instructions below).

 ## Setup